 For questions regarding the MPP degree requirements, please contact the Graduate Programs Manager at SBSemail@example.com.

-For questions regarding the Master of Science in Water, Society & Policy degree requirements, please contact Graduate Coordinator, Shannon Scott, at email@example.com.
+For questions regarding the Master of Science in Water, Society & Policy degree requirements, please contact Graduate Coordinator, Katie Hughes, at firstname.lastname@example.org.